 Who Introduced Reservation in India?

 The system of reservation existed in India even before independence.
-Post independence the system of reservation was framed by the Constituent Assembly which was chaired by BR Ambedkar.
-Initially it was introduced for a time span of 10 years.
-Post 10 year period, the legislators of India found the necessity to continue the system of reservation to overcome many years of societal and cultural discrimination of certain sections of society.
+Post-independence the system of reservation was framed by the Constituent Assembly which was chaired by Dr. BR Ambedkar.
+Initially, it was introduced for a time span of 10 years.
+Post 10 year period, the legislators of India found the necessity to continue the system of the reservation to overcome many years of societal and cultural discrimination of certain sections of society.

 Which are Some of the Laws Formulated for Reservation in India?